MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machines.md

 > [!IMPORTANT]
 >
 > - Direct connectivity is only available for Power Automate 2.8.73.21119 or later.
-If you currently use an older version, [update to the latest](https://go.microsoft.com/fwlink/?linkid=2102613).
+If you currently use an earlier version, [update to the latest](https://go.microsoft.com/fwlink/?linkid=2102613).
 > - Direct connectivity isn't available for machines running Windows 10 Home or Windows 11 Home.
 > - To register your machine and use the machine management features, your Power Platform environment must have a version of the **MicrosoftFlowExtensionsCore** solution that is greater than or equal to 1.2.4.1.
 > - Before registering a machine to [run desktop flows from cloud flows](trigger-desktop-flows.md), ensure the machine is secured and the machine's admins are trusted.